Unmanned aircraft in Singapore: Other permits

-Issues Surrounding UAs
+Issues

-Accidents involving UAs
+Accidents

 Before the Act was introduced in 2015, then Transport Minister Lui Tuck Yew said in Parliament that there had been more than 20 reported incidents involving drones between April 2014 and May 2015, two of which involved the drones falling onto MRT tracks.

 In 2016, the Singapore government received a report of a remote control aeroplane that damaged the roof of a housing block in Bishan.
 However, the operator had yet to be located, according to Transport Minister Khaw Boon Wan in a written parliamentary response.

 Breaches of regulations

 In 2015, a 27-year-old man who flew a drone at the War Memorial Park on National Day was given a stern warning by the police.
 He was believed to have been trying to take photographs of the NDP fireworks.

 Between June 2015 and May 2017, the CAAS recorded 103 violations.
 Mr Tan Kah Han, senior director for safety regulation and director for airworthiness and flight operations at the CAAS, said that such incidents typically involve flying within 5 km of aerodromes, which is not allowed, and flying within restricted and security-sensitive areas without a permit.

 In 2017, there were 12 breaches involving UAs during the National Education and preview shows according to a police statement.

 On 9 August 2017, a 53-year-old man was arrested on National Day for flying a drone at Marina Barrage, which was marked within the Special Events Area.
 Unauthorised flying of unmanned aerial vehicles is not allowed for 24 hours on National Day.